codeface-io/SwiftObserver/README.md

 ## Make State Observable

-To inform *Observers* about value changes, similar to how `Var<Value>`, you would use `Update<Value>`, and you might want to customize `latestUpdate` so that it returns the current value rather than the last sent update:
+To inform *Observers* about value changes, similar to `Var<Value>`, you would use `Update<Value>`, and you might want to customize `latestUpdate` so that it returns the current value rather than the last sent update:

 ~~~swift
 class Model: CustomObservable {